 It's important to note that each of these substitutes will have its own unique flavor and texture, so you may need to adjust your recipe accordingly.

-In conclusion, Swiss chard is a highly nutritious green leafy vegetable that can be a great addition to a vegan, gluten-free diet.
+In conclusion, Swiss chard is a great addition to a vegan, gluten-free diet.

 Whether you're looking for a simple side dish or a hearty main course, the above easy gluten-free vegan Swiss chard recipes might be your new favorite way to eat these this leafy green veggie, and is sure to satisfy your taste buds while also providing your body with the nutrients it needs to thrive.